playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 Going further, despite our lack of integration with Angular, `yup` (and `zod`) supports Angular as well!
 There's no reason you couldn't use `yup` to build a custom Angular validator that integrates seamlessly with `@angular/forms`'s `ReactiveForms` module.

-In our next chapter, we'll take a look at [Partial DOM Application](/posts/partial-dom-application) using `React.Fragment`s, `template`s, and `ng-template`s to solve some problems with dynamic HTML.
+In our next chapter, we'll take a look at [Partial DOM Application](/posts/partial-dom-application) using `Fragment`s, `template`s, and `ng-template`s to solve some problems with dynamic HTML.